guna0223/Thumbnail-View/readme.md

-hi this file can pull
+this is the image gallery